 Don’t forget to spice up the range of flavours either.
 Here at Godminster, we sell cheese wedding cakes that are tailored for all taste buds (cheeses can include Oak-Smoked Vintage Cheddar for a smokey flavour, Colston Bassett Stilton for a rich taste which lingers or a pungent Francis cheese for cheese fans who love a pong!).

-Remember, even if you don’t like a particular type of cheese, there might be guests in your party who simply love it.
+Remember, even if you don’t like a particular type of cheese, there might be guests at your party who simply love it.
 A fun way to include your guests in the wedding cake is to select a cheese to represent not only you and your partner but loved ones like your parents or children.
 That instantly gives you many different cheeses to begin creating your perfect cake and making it totally unique.

 3. Pick Perfect Partners for Your Cheese Wedding Cake

 It’s not just you and your loved one who need to be perfect partners on your big day, but you also need to consider what pairs perfectly with your cheese cake.
 From crackers to chutneys and from quince jelly to figs, there are a plethora of accompaniments to choose from.